 Microwave oven outputs have been measured at levels up to +20dBm ERP.
-The circulators built into the ovens cause transmission of narrow pulses that sweep the 2.4GHz band.
-The higher power spikes are mostly concentrated in the upper half of the band between 2.450 and 2.485 GHz.
+The magnetrons built into the ovens cause transmission of narrow pulses that sweep the 2.4GHz band.
+The energy is normally concentrated in the upper half of the band between 2.450 and 2.485 GHz.